 Bruscato provided some details about why you might want to use compression knee sleeves and what you should consider before you buy one.

 Why do people use compression knee sleeves?

-These sleeves compress the area around your knee, which can decrease pain, reduce inflammation and improve proprioception, or your awareness of where your body is and how it is moving.
-They can help keep fluid from building up around the knee, so they can reduce swelling.
+These sleeves compress the area around your knee, which increases blood flow.
+This can decrease pain, reduce inflammation and improve proprioception, or your awareness of where your body is and how it is moving.
+One of the benefits of knee sleeves is that they can help keep fluid from building up around the knee, so they can reduce swelling.